 Q: Are all members volunteers?

 A: Nearly all of our members are volunteers.
 We have a full-time EMS Team manager, a part-time student employee and 4 part-time paid EMT Field Training Officers.

 Q: How much time do you require for volunteers?

-A: The current UMEMS accountability policy requires nine events over three months (typically lasting four hours) as well as attending monthly meetings held the second Sunday of every month.
+A: The current UMEMS accountability policy requires nine events (typically lasting about four hours) or 40 hours over three months as well as attending monthly meetings held the second Sunday of every month As of Spring 2022, most of the monthly meetings are conducted via Zoom.
 Though this averages out to three events per month, keeping the quota in three-month periods allows our members more flexibility with school and work schedules.

 A: Short answer, no. Longer answer: UMEMS holds a Specialized Basic Life Support Ambulance license.
 Our service area is listed as the Minneapolis and St. Paul campuses of the University, as well as the Arboretum in Carver County.
 Under our specialized license, we only operate and handle emergencies as part of medical coverage for events within the University.
 As an ambulance service, UMEMS is also a member of the Metropolitan EMS region.
 In that role, we can be called upon to provide assistance to the greater community in the event of a disaster.
 This assistance may be limited to additional EMS personnel, activation of our ambulances, or staffing of the Metro EMS Region’s Ambulance Strike Team Bus, a 16 patient ambulance, utilized in disasters.